 Some incidents that were witnessed by the CQC inspectors:

-- One patient was a patient bleeding profusely.
-The triage nurse was called after the member of the public alerted reception staff.
+- One patient was bleeding profusely.
+The triage nurse was called after a member of the public alerted reception staff.
 They dressed the wound and sat them back in the main waiting area and within 15 minutes another member of the public approached the desk and raised concerns.
 The wound was again bleeding through and the patient appeared unwell.
-Reception staff alerted the triage nurse again, approximately 15 minutes passed and CQC noted they remained in the area with blood oozing out on to their clothing and the floor.
-At this point CQC intervened and requested they be seen and attended to due to concerns for their immediate safety.
-Staff then took the patient for treatment.
+The reception staff alerted the triage nurse again, approximately 15 minutes passed and CQC noted they remained in the area with blood oozing out onto their clothing and the floor.
+At this point, CQC intervened and requested they be seen and attended to due to concerns for their immediate safety.
+The staff then took the patient for treatment.

-- In another case a patient appeared very pale and unsteady.
-A member of the public alerted reception staff who alerted the triage nurse.
+- In another case, a patient appeared very pale and unsteady.
+A member of the public alerted the reception staff who alerted the triage nurse.
 The patient then attended the triage door and was unsteady on their feet.
 The triage assistant instructed them to sit back in the waiting room.